Very Low Complexity Speech Synthesis Using Framewise Autoregressive GAN (FARGAN) with Pitch Prediction

 BibTeX

-title={Very Low Complexity Speech Synthesis Using Framewise Autoregressive GAN (FARGAN) with Pitch Prediction},
+title={Very Low Complexity Speech Synthesis Using Framewise Autoregressive GAN (FARGAN) With Pitch Prediction},